 The riparian brush rabbit is small, modest, and undeniably cute.
 It is also one of California’s most endangered mammals.
 Thanks to dedicated efforts in the San Joaquin Valley, it now has a chance at recovery.

 Two decades ago, the future of the species seemed bleak.
 Populations were reduced to just 200 to 300 individuals living in a tiny fraction of the brush rabbit’s former range in the Central Valley.
-In the early 2000s, River Partners partnered with the San Joaquin River National Wildlife Refuge and the U.S. Fish and Wildlife Service (USFWS) to restore habitat and preserve a population at the refuge.
+In the early 2000s, River Partners partnered with the U.S. Fish and Wildlife Service (USFWS) at San Joaquin River National Wildlife Refuge to restore habitat and preserve a population at the refuge.
 In 2014, we also began to build habitat for the rabbits into our restoration of Dos Rios Ranch Preserve on the opposite side of the river, reconnecting additional fragments of remnant ecosystem, and making it possible for the species to expand its range over time.

 River Partners planned to translocate a small population of riparian brush rabbits from the San Joaquin River National Wildlife Refuge to Dos Rios Ranch, but the rabbits found the new habitat without any human assistance.
 In September of 2020, we were elated to find images of riparian brush rabbits on 60 percent of the camera traps we installed at Dos Rios Ranch.
 Riparian brush rabbits typically stick to a small range of between 2 1/2 and 5 acres, so their presence on so many camera trap images suggested a robust population.